Beware of Pet Travel Scams

 How to spot a scam:

-Criminal scammers will often use the names of legitimate pet shippers such as Jetpets, using pirate websites and the logos of these companies to appear genuine.
-The difference is, correspondence will often come from a third party domain such as gmail.com, rather than the company URL (for example email@example.com).
+- Criminal scammers will often use the names of legitimate pet shippers, such as Jetpets, and try to appear genuine by using pirate websites and replica logos.
+The difference is, correspondence will often come from a third-party domain such as gmail.com, rather than the company URL (for example: firstname.lastname@example.org).

-These scammers will generally offer to provide free or inexpensive puppies, charging just for the price of shipping.
-In most cases there is no dog and no shipment, so please take precautions before paying money for services that may not exist.
+- These scammers will generally offer to provide free or inexpensive puppies, in exchange for the price of shipping.
+In most cases, there is no dog or shipment, so please take precautions before paying money for services that may not exist.
 Other animals frequently offered include purebred cats, monkeys, birds, snakes, and small exotic animals.

 If you see an offer that is too good to be true, it probably is.
 It probably is a scam!